Elon Musk’s SpaceX Starship rocket lands successfully but then explodes

 “Third time’s a charm, as the saying goes,” said John Insprucker, SpaceX’s principal integration engineer.
 “A beautiful soft landing on the landing pad.”

-But then a few minutes later the rocket, which was still emitting streams of smoke and was visibly leaning, exploded into a dramatic fireball, likely because of a fuel leak, sending the vehicle shooting into the air for the second time.
+But the rocket was still emitting streams of smoke and visibly leaning, and eight minutes and about 20 seconds after landing, it exploded in a dramatic fireball, likely because of a fuel leak, sending the vehicle shooting into the air for the second time.

-Last month, a previous Starship prototype, SN9 launched successfully but landed hard and crashed on the pad.
-That was the same fate SN8 had suffered during a test in December.
+Last month, a previous Starship prototype, SN9, launched successfully but landed hard and crashed on the pad.
+That was the same fate SN8 suffered during a test in December.

 SpaceX likely won’t waste much time before it flies again.
-Insprucker said that the next one, SN 11, is “ready to roll out to the pad in the very near future.”
+Insprucker said the next one, SN11, is “ready to roll out to the pad in the very near future.”

 The test campaign for Starship is somewhat reminiscent of the process SpaceX went through as it learned to land its Falcon 9 rocket, the workhorse vehicle that flies cargo and crew to the International Space Station for NASA.
 At first, SpaceX crashed several boosters on ships at sea before finally pulling off a successful landing on a landing pad at Cape Canaveral in 2015.

 For SpaceX, the Starship test campaign is more than a way for the company to learn how to fly and land the vehicle — it is also an audition of sorts for NASA.
 SpaceX is currently competing to build a spacecraft that would land NASA’s astronauts on the surface of the moon, as part of NASA’s Artemis program.
-Last year, SpaceX was one of three companies, along with Jeff Bezos’ Blue Origin and Dynetics, chosen in the initial phase of the contract.
+Last year, SpaceX was one of three companies, along with Dynetics and Jeff Bezos’s Blue Origin, chosen in the initial phase of the contract.
 NASA is expected to winnow that to two companies as early as next month.
 (Bezos owns The Washington Post.)

 Having a Starship prototype that can successfully launch and land could give SpaceX an advantage.